-- 1. Asbestos records are important legal documents and must be maintained properly. - 2.
-OSHA requires that medical and exposure records be maintained for at least 30 years beyond employment. - 3.
-Medical records of UNE employees are maintained by the UHC in accordance with privacy requirements. - 4.
-All other records related to asbestos are maintained by the EHS Director including training, notifications, respiratory protection and fit testing, periodic surveillances, O&M activities, exposure monitoring, abatements, survey results, permits, and waste manifests and receipts. - 5.
-Should UNE go out of business with no successor university, then asbestos-related medical and exposure records shall be forwarded to the Director of NIOSH as required by OSHA. - 6.
-Records for training conducted by the EHS Director will be maintained in the Department of Human Resources for a minimum of three years, unless otherwise specified. - a.
-Areas identified as containing asbestos will be cleaned with wet mops and damp cloths and/or HEPA vacuumed. - b.
-All debris, vacuum filters, cloths and mop heads will be sealed in plastic bags and placed in an asbestos waste 55-gallon drum for disposal.
+- Asbestos records are important legal documents and must be maintained properly. - OSHA requires that medical and exposure records be maintained for at least 30 years beyond employment. - Medical records of UNE employees are maintained by the UHC in accordance with privacy requirements. - All other records related to asbestos are maintained by the EHS Director including training, notifications, respiratory protection and fit testing, periodic surveillances, O&M activities, exposure monitoring, abatements, survey results, permits, and waste manifests and receipts. - Should UNE go out of business with no successor university, then asbestos-related medical and exposure records shall be forwarded to the Director of NIOSH as required by OSHA.

+Records for training conducted by the EHS Director will be maintained in the Department of Human Resources for a minimum of three years, unless otherwise specified.